 Crush the malted milk balls.
-I like to put them in a quart size zip lock bag, then pound them with a meat tenderizer (just like I discovered one of the reviewers of this recipe on the Taste of Home website does, too) until the pieces are about the size of peanuts; no larger, or they will cause uneven melting and spreading of the cookies.
+I like to put them in a quart size zip lock bag, then pound them with the flat portion of a meat tenderizer until the pieces are about the size of peanuts, no larger or they will cause uneven melting and spreading of the cookies.

-This is about what they should look like, or even a little smaller yet.
+This is about what they should look like:

 I drop them onto a parchment-paper lined cookie sheet, approximately 1 1/2 -2 in. apart.
 Again, more information on why, in that same above link.
 Be aware that parchment paper is different from wax paper; they are not interchangeable.
 If you put wax paper into a hot oven, it will smoke and might catch on fire; wax paper does not tolerate the heat from an oven.
 Parchment paper is still somewhat slippery and prevents baked goods from sticking.
 It comes in a roll and can be found along with plastic bags, foil etc. at the grocery store.

-Take the cookie sheet out of the oven, then slide the whole sheet of parchment-paper with cookies onto the counter top to cool.
-The cookies will hold their shape better and cool down much faster than if transferred to a rack.
+TIP: When you take the cookies out of the oven, slide the whole sheet of parchment-paper with cookies off from the baking sheet and directly onto the counter top to cool.
+The cookies will hold their shape much better and will cool down much faster than if you transferred one by one to a rack.